 Second, a trust protects beneficiaries from the long and costly probate court process.
 Without a trust, in many cases, your beneficiaries will be stuck in the expensive probate court process for approximately a year, at a minimum, to transfer title of real property.

 However, once a trust is drafted, will you be stuck going back to the drafting attorney and paying expensive fees for each minor change?

 Buying a new property?
 Simply buy the property in the name of your trust and sign all documents as “trustee.”

 Switching banks?
 Simply name the trust as the beneficiary of each account—or open the new account in the name of the trust.

-Although drafting is a complicated process for the attorney, having a trust actually takes little to no additional effort from the client.
+Although drafting is a complicated process for the attorney, having a trust drafted actually takes little-to-no additional effort from the client.
 My clients are happily surprised how simple having a trust actually is—in addition to enjoying the protections a trust provides.